 Permanent Life Insurance versus Term Life Insurance.
 Term life insurance offers a death benefit for a fixed amount of time (mostly between 5 and 30 years).
 Permanent life insurance covers you for your whole life and accumulates cash value that can be accessed as a living benefit at any time while you are still alive.

 Make sure your family can continue to live their lifestyle financially.
-This blog will compare permanent life insurance to term life insurance.

 Who needs life insurance?